 The Unix filesystem

-Bash allows to give instructions to a Unix operating system.
-The first thing you’ll need to know is how storage is organized on such as system.
+Unix shells allow to give instructions to a Unix operating system.
+The first thing you will need to know is how storage is organized on such a system.

 Structure